 1. Always consider the fact that multiple substances may be involved and symptoms from conflicting substances may be masked.
-Whenever possible, gather the substance and transport with the patient for evaluation at the receiving facility.
+Whenever possible, gather the substance and transport with the patient for evaluation at the receiving facility

 2. Treatment is generally supportive.
-Induction of emesis is rarely appropriate.
+Induction of emesis is rarely appropriate

 3. Some drugs and substances have specific antidotes, it is important to accurately and quickly recognize the substance(s) that are involved.
-Access the Virginia Poison Control Network through 1-800-222-1222 and seek guidance and advice on treatment and information on the substance(s) involved.

-4. BLS providers may access/use Narcan from the STAT kit, medication box, or other approved pharmacy source per department policy and procedures.
+4. BLS providers may access/use Narcan from the STAT kit, medication box, or other approved pharmacy source per department policy and procedures